joemasilotti/masilotti.com/_posts/2023-05-12-rails-like-endpoint-switcher-for-ios-apps.md

 Again, here’s a link to the [`Environment.swift` gist](https://gist.github.com/joemasilotti/ed002068cc1239d5e799fae1e4038386).
 Feel free to copy-paste it into any Xcode project.

-I hope that helps bring a little Rails magic to your Turbo Native apps!
+I hope that helps bring a little Rails magic to your Hotwire Native apps!
 If you need more help don’t hesitate to reach out by [sending me an email](mailto:joe@masilotti.com).